botstory/botstory/README.md

 and many other features

-# Idea
+# Background

-Easy reading API to describe dialogs (scenario) of bots in Python language.
+We are developing botstory mindful of the need to have easily reading API which describe dialogues (scenario) of bots in Python language.
 Key problem is async nature of any dialog - we can wait answer from user for are months and should store context until that.
 As well dialog structure should be simply and clear